Grooverman/zabbix-goodies/README.md

 # zabbix-goodies
-Scripts and tuff that can be used on Zabbix.
+Scripts and stuff that can be used on Zabbix.